Art Over Destruction programs have been delivered in classrooms and youth spaces across Salt Lake City.

 Why This Matters

-Most programs step in after problems happen.
+Most youth programs respond after problems happen.

 • Classroom disruptions

-• Barriers to joining in
+• Barriers to participation

 Impact That Lasts

-• Structure
+Structure

-• Consistency
+Consistency

-• Creative engagement
+Creative engagement